 Four Christmases is a fun comedy that will soothe the soul of anyone who is held hostage by their relatives during the holidays.
 Vince Vaughn and Reece Witherspoon make for a delightfully mismatched pair, while the flick itself is offbeat and surprisingly entertaining, with just enough heart to make it work.
-Stream it on Stan.
+Stream it on Netflix.

 - Vince Vaughn as Bradford "Brad" McVie

 - Jon Favreau as Denver McVie